Get the best of education in London

 Student visas and work permits

-Students from abroad are offered two types of visa to study in UK.
+Students from abroad are offered two types of visa to study in the UK.
 One is the Tier 4 General Student Visa that is given to students who will be studying courses extending beyond six months.
 Students with a Tier 4 visa are allowed to work 20 hours a week when the academic sessions are in swing and full-time during vacations.
 The other is a Student Visitor Visa that is issued to students pursuing courses of a duration lesser than six months.
 Students on this visa cannot work during their period of stay.

 ATAS certificate and medical clearance

-Students of certain non-EU countries will also need to submit an Academic Technology Approval Scheme or ATAS certificate in order to study in London's universities.
+Students of certain non-EU countries will also need to submit an Academic Technology Approval Scheme or ATAS certificate to study in London's universities.
 There are certain health certificates that are required from students of certain countries, a list of which is often provided by the university concerned.

 Under graduation: In general, students intending to apply for undergraduate courses need to have completed 13 years of schooling.